Pel Mel: History

 In November 2018, Jude McGee, Graeme Dunne and Dermot Browne recorded and released three tracks – "I'm a TV", "Continuing Imprisonment" and "Clever Move" – under the 'pel mel organisation' name.
 The songs were originally written and performed by pel mel in 1979, but had never been recorded in a studio.
 They are available via iTunes and Bandcamp.

 In 2023 the label Efficient Space released Late, Late Show, a collection of six Pel Mel tracks recorded in 1985.

+In 2024, Jude McGee and Dermot Browne formed the band The Smoking Ruins, along with members Rebecca Gow, Leah Horsley, Suzy Goodwin and Peter Timmerman.
+An EP featuring Browne and McGee's original compositions is due for release in late November 2026, with an album due for release in the first half of 2027.